mus1cholic/isla/docs/ai/ai-gateway-evals-phased-plan.md

 - Report and artifact serialization are covered by unit tests.
 - Adding a new external benchmark requires only an adapter that returns `MemoryBenchmarkSuite`.

+## Phase 4.1: Shared Benchmark Adapter Utilities

+### Goal

+Extract the common ingestion and CLI scaffolding that benchmark adapters need, so new external benchmarks only have to describe schema-specific normalization instead of reimplementing JSON loading, timestamp coercion, sampling, filtering, or startup-config plumbing.

+### Scope

+- Add shared adapter utilities for common benchmark-ingestion tasks such as:
+  - JSON file loading
+  - required-field extraction
+  - string-or-integer normalization
+  - date-only benchmark timestamp normalization into canonical ISO-8601 timestamps
+  - role parsing for transcript-shaped datasets
+  - deterministic sampling and case-id filtering
+- Add a small shared benchmark CLI helper that handles:
+  - local benchmark flag parsing helpers
+  - forwarding gateway startup flags into `ParseGatewayStartupConfig(...)`
+  - testable startup-config parsing seams via injectable environment lookup
+- Cover those shared helpers with focused unit tests instead of relying only on downstream benchmark-adapter tests.

+### Design Notes

+- This phase exists to complete the benchmark-first ergonomics promised by Phase 4.
+- `MemoryBenchmarkSuite` already centralizes execution and reporting, but without this phase each benchmark adapter would still duplicate a substantial amount of pre-run ingestion logic.
+- Benchmark-specific adapters SHOULD primarily contain schema mapping after this phase, not generic framework code.
+- Shared helpers SHOULD stay intentionally small and data-oriented rather than evolving into a complex benchmark abstraction layer.

+### Exit Criteria

+- Common adapter-ingestion logic is available through shared helper utilities.
+- Benchmark CLI entry points can reuse a shared startup-config helper instead of repeating the same glue code.
+- Shared helper behavior is covered by focused unit tests.

 ## Phase 5: LongMemEval Adapter

 ### Goal